 Exam by a health care professional

 If your primary doctor finds any unusual moles or other suspicious areas, he or she may refer you to a dermatologist, a doctor who specializes in skin problems.
 Dermatologists can also do regular skin exams.
 Many dermatologists use a technique called dermatoscopy (also known as dermoscopy, epiluminescence microscopy [ELM], or surface microscopy) to look at spots on the skin more clearly.
-A digital or photographic image of the spot may be taken.
-(See the section “How is melanoma skin cancer diagnosed?” for more information.)
+A photo of the spot may be taken as well.
+(See Tests for melanoma skin cancer for more information.)

 Last Medical Review: 05/19/2016